Dmytro-Kuskov/corruption-level-prediction/README.md

   4. Hyperparameter tuning with GridSearchCV.
   5. Evaluation using multiple metrics (Accuracy, Precision, Recall, F1, ROC).

-- **Key questions**:
+- **Key Insights**:
-  - Which socio-economic features correlate most with corruption levels?
+  - Corruption is highly dependent with 'general development' of a country
-  - How do trade-offs between interpretability and accuracy play out?
+  - The relationship of the factors with corruption is nonlinear and complicated
-  - Can tuned models achieve ≥5% performance gain over defaults?
+  - Corruption has deep roots and is weakly susceptible to temporary changes and economic fluctuations
 ---
 ## Project Structure
 ```